 Imported prestige TV sure to scratch that Anglophile itch.

-Those two are just scratching the surface—Acorn TV has tons more to scratch that mystery itch, including adaptations of Agatha Christie’s two most beloved detectives, Miss Marple and Hercule Poirot.
-You’ll also want to check out Accused, an anthology series that explores a different character each episode who has been accused of a crime, and which features performances by Sean Bean and Andy Serkis, to name a few.
+Acorn TV has tons more to scratch that mystery itch, including an adaptation of one of Agatha Christie’s most beloved detectives, Miss Marple, as well as Partners in Crime and The Witness for the Prosecution.
 Also worth a look is Lovejoy, which stars Deadwood’s Ian McShane as an antiques dealer with an unfortunate haircut and an uncanny knack for spotting a forgery.

 Pure, uncut internet.
 Straight to your inbox.